 - 2.1 The student will usually be asked to consent before any search is undertaken.
 The age, maturity and any special needs of the student will be taken into account when considering their ability to consent.
-Written consent will not usually be required. - 2.2 If the student refuses, disciplinary action may be taken in accordance with the School's Behaviour, Rewards and Sanctions Policy. - 2.3 Before a search with consent begins the member of staff conducting the search should seek another member of staff to act as witness to the search and to affirm that the student freely gives consent.
-At least one of these members of staff present should be a member of the Senior Leadership Team or a Director of Section, unless urgency dictates this is impractical (in which case, a written note should be made of the search and shared with a member of SLT as soon as practically possible).
+Written consent will not usually be required. - 2.2 If a student refuses consent, and staff believe they are in possession of a banned item, the School can reasonably assume they are in possession of the item and act according to the School's Behaviour, Rewards and Sanctions Policy. - 2.3 Before a search with consent begins the member of staff conducting the search should seek another member of staff to act as witness to the search and to affirm that the student freely gives consent.
+At least one of these members of staff present should be a member of the Senior Leadership Team or a Director of Section, unless urgency dictates this is impractical (in which case, a note should be made of the search and shared with the Second Master of Deputy Head (Pastoral) as soon as practically possible).